RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-marketplace/_index.md

 You can use AWS Marketplace to subscribe to Redis Cloud through AWS Marketplace.
 This lets you provision according to your needs and pay using your AWS account.

-Here's how to create a new Flexible subscription as part of your AWS Marketplace commitment.
+Here's how to subscribe to Redis Cloud with AWS Marketplace:

 1. Sign in to the [AWS console](https://console.aws.amazon.com/).